uhasker/getting-things-done-in-next-js/src/chapter7/01-react-components.md

 We fix that by passing properties (`props`) to the component.
 This is simply a JavaScript object containing the data the component should render.

-In the case of the `TaskList` we simply want to pass an array of strings named `tasks` containing our - well - tasks.
+In the case of the `TaskList` we simply want to pass an array of strings named `tasks` containing our—well—tasks.
-We can then use `map` to create a list item `li` for each element of that array:
+We can then use the `map` function to create a list item `li` for each element of that array:

 ```jsx
 type TaskListProps = {